olohmann/azure-hands-on-labs/labs/07_iac/iac.md

     * Choose empty pipeline template.
     * Use the repo containing our ARM template as Artifact.
     * Use the "Create or Update Azure Resource Group" deployment task to deploy our template.
-    * Overwrite the "`name`" parameter in the "Create or Update Azure Resource Group" task with a different name per stage.
+    * Overwrite the `name` parameter in the "Create or Update Azure Resource Group" task with a different name per stage.

 ## ARM Template limitations